March 17, 2025

 Cal further elaborates…

-Carl: Carbon dioxide emissions from fossil fuel burning cause the greenhouse effect, increasing global temperature, melting ice glaciers, raising sea levels, changing wind patterns, and changing climate.
+Carl: Carbon dioxide emissions from fossil fuel burning cause the greenhouse effect, increasing global temperature, melting glaciers, raising sea levels, changing wind patterns, and changing the climate.
 We will witness drought, heavy rains, typhoons, floods, forest fires, and similar extreme weather events with increasing frequency and intensity at different locations on the earth.
-If we cross the tipping point, climate change will be irreversible, and living beings face an existential crisis.
+If we cross the tipping point, climate change will be irreversible, and living beings will face an existential crisis.
 It will be too late if we don't worry about it now.

 Carl sighs and asks, "What is the use of development, economy, and jobs on a dead planet?"

-Tom and Lee say in unison: Yeah, we understand.
+Tom and Lee say in unison, "Yeah, we understand."
 What is the use of development, economy, and jobs on a dead planet?